New Orleans Saints News: What Is At Stake In Week 16 Vs Pittsburgh Steelers? – Cam Vs Big Ben

 The New Orleans Saints are having one of those magical seasons where so much is going right and things just work out for them.
 Sure, there have been a few hiccups here and there, but they’re currently 12-2 and are preparing to face the Pittsburgh Steelers on Sunday.
-With only two weeks left to go, the Saints have a chance at accomplishing all of their 2018 NFL regular season goals with just one more victory.
+With only two weeks left to go in the season, the Saints have a chance at accomplishing all of their 2018 NFL regular season goals with just one more victory.

-A couple of weeks ago, the Saints already clinched a playoff berth and the NFC South title.
+A couple of weeks ago, the Saints clinched a playoff berth and the NFC South title.
 This season, they’ve had a 10-game winning streak and could end up with 14 wins before the postseason rolls around.

-As of right now, they have a bit of a break on their side as they have are one game better than the Los Angeles Rams and own the head-to-head tiebreaker.
+As of right now, they have a bit of a break on their side as they are one game better than the Los Angeles Rams and own the head-to-head tiebreaker.
 New Orleans has been on the road for a number of weeks now and even though their final two games are at home, they want the playoffs to roll through the Superdome as well.

 If the Saints want to lock up a first-round bye and home-field advantage, they can do it this weekend, but it will require a victory over the Steelers.
 Right now, the Steelers also have a lot riding on this game and tensions are already beginning to rise.